 This is not the same as systemic hormone therapy.
 I want to say that clearly, because the word “estrogen” stops many women in their tracks — and the fear is understandable given years of conflicting headlines.
 But vaginal estrogen is applied locally, has minimal systemic absorption, and has a very different safety profile from oral or patch HRT.

 Vaginal estrogen directly addresses the tissue-level changes of GSM.
 It rebuilds vaginal wall thickness, restores elasticity, improves lubrication, and reduces painful intercourse.
 Available forms include cream, tablet, suppository, and ring.
-The evidence is strong (Lethaby et al., Cochrane Review, 2016), and major menopause societies — including NAMS — consider it safe for the majority of women, including many who cannot use systemic estrogen.
+The evidence is strong (Lethaby et al., Cochrane Review, 2016), and major menopause societies — including The Menopause Society (formerly NAMS) — consider it safe for the majority of women, including many who cannot use systemic estrogen.

 If your doctor has not offered you vaginal estrogen, you are allowed to ask for it.
 Write that down.
 Take it with you to your next appointment.